Compare Cameras > Inexpensive Digital SLR

 Today, finding an inexpensive digital SLR camera is much easier than it used to be

-While the average price for these cameras still hovers around $700.00 USD, there are several low-cost options out there.
+While the average price for a new digital SLR still hovers around $700 USD, there are several low-cost options out there.

 Digital SLR cameras are a lot like cars and computers: as soon as a camera is released, its value starts falling.